CarsonJoshua/Tragedy/0000-CoreRules.md

     * **0000.4.2.1** A Set can only be played during the Enter Stage Phase while the Stack is empty.
 #### Prop
 * **0000.4.3** Prop is a Role.
     * **0000.4.3.1** A Prop can only be played during the Enter Stage Phase while the Stack is empty.
+An Actor for it to attach to must be selected when played.
     * **0000.4.3.2** A Prop must be attached to an Actor.
-Which Actor it will be attached to is chosen when it is played.
 An Actor can only have one Prop attached to it.
 If a Prop is not attached to an Actor, it is removed from play.
 #### Set Piece
 * **0000.4.4** Set Piece is a Role.
     * **0000.4.4.1** A Set Piece can only be played during the Enter Stage Phase while the Stack is empty.
+A Set for it to attach to must be selected when played.
     * **0000.4.3.2** A Set Piece must be attached to a Set.
-Which Set it will be attached to is chosen when it is played.
 A Set can only have one Set Piece attached to it.
 If a Set Piece is not attached to a Set, it is removed from play.
 #### Act
 * **0000.4.5** Act is a Role.